Eulerian Triangles Shawl

 Hundreds of tiny triangles joined together, yet only six yarn ends to weave in!
 How can that be?
 The innovative construction method uses a concept called a Eulerian Path to build tiers of interconnected triangles without cutting the yarn.
 Once you take time to understand the concept, it’s surprisingly easy to master.

-This tech-edited pattern includes complete text instructions and charts.
+This tech-edited pattern includes complete text instructions and charts, as well as a schematic.
 A video tutorial is provided to help you with the techniques.

 Shawl shown used a bit less than 435 yds 398 m each of colors A & B, and about 230 yds 210 m of color C. If you want to make the shawl larger, you’ll need an extra skein of colors A & B.